kizniche/sht-sensor/README.rst

 Installation
 ------------

-It's a regular package for Python 2.7 (not 3.X).
+It's a regular package for Python 2.7 and 3.5.

-If you have Python-3.x on linux as default "python" command (run ``python --version`` to check), be sure to use python2/pip2 and such below.

 Using pip_ is the best way::